 AMD’s second generation of Ryzen still provides excellent value, but its IPC is rather mediocre, leaving a lot to be desired.
 The same goes for Intel’s 9th generation i5s and i3s.

 The Ryzen 2700X is a fairly good option as you can grab it for less than $200 and get an 8-core and 16-thread CPU.
 However, this is Zen+, don’t mistake it for AMD’s Zen 2 (3600, 3700X, etc.).
-It is significantly slower in single-core performance.
+It is substantially slower in single-core performance.

 Model | Boost Clock | Cores/Threads | TDP | |